xLovell/python-p4-mock-challenge-camping-fun/README.md

 In this repo:

 - There is a Flask application with some features built out.
-- There is also a fully built React frontend application, so you can test if your API is working.
+- There is a fully built React frontend application.
+- There are tests included which you can run using `pytest -x`.
-- There is a Postman file with tests named `mock-challenge-camping.postman_collection.json`, so you can test if your API is working.
+- There is a file `mock-challenge-camping-fun.postman_collection.json` that contains a Postman collection of requests for testing each route you will implement.

+Depending on your preference, you can either check your API by:

+- Using Postman to make requests
+- Running `pytest -x` and seeing if your code passes the tests
+- Running the React application in the browser and interacting with the API via the frontend

-You can import this collection by pressing the `Import` button in Postman.
+You can import `mock-challenge-camping-fun.postman_collection.json` into Postman by pressing the `Import` button.

 ![import postman](https://curriculum-content.s3.amazonaws.com/6130/phase-4-code-challenge-instructions/import_collection.png)

-Select `Upload Files`, navigate to this project folder, and select `mock-challenge-camping.postman_collection.json` as the file to import.
+Select `Upload Files`, navigate to this repo folder, and select `mock-challenge-camping-fun.postman_collection.json` as the file to import.

-The collection will be added to Postman with requests to test each route that you will implement.

-Your job is to build out the Flask API to add the functionality described in the deliverables below.

 ---